pvr26/ai-learning-hub/README.md

 ## Development

 ### Backend
-- The backend uses Flask with SQLAlchemy for database operations
+- Flask with SQLAlchemy for database operations
 - Flask-Migrate for database migrations
 - JWT for authentication
 - Flask-CORS for handling CORS
+- PostgreSQL as the database

 ### Frontend
 - React with Material-UI for the interface
 - React Router for navigation
 - Axios for API calls
 - Context API for state management

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- Modern responsive design